open-telemetry/oteps/text/0258-env-context-baggage-carriers.md

 spans.
 One example of this is module version and repository information.
 This information is only determined and known during the `init` process.
 Subsequent processes only know about the module by name.
-With `BAGGAGE` the rest of the proccesses are able to understand a key piece of information which allows errors to be tied back to original module version and source code.
+With `BAGGAGE` the rest of the processes are able to understand a key piece of information which allows errors to be tied back to original module version and source code.

 Defining the specification for Environment Variables as carriers will have a